 - Local Governments, Social Equity, and Sustainable Communities

 Without a commitment to social equity, local governments may only be part-way to achieving true sustainability.
 They might have programs that protect the natural environment, reduce energy use, or address other aspects of sustainability, but do not strengthen the social foundation for viability.

-Presenters: Jim Svara, University of Carolina Chapel Hill & Arizona State University; and Katherine Takai, Center for Sustainable Communities, International City/County Management Association (ICMA)
+Presenters: Jim Svara, University of Carolina Chapel Hill & Arizona State University; and Katherine Takai, Center for Sustainable Communities, International City/County Management Association (ICMA) (PDF)

 Based on research sponsored by the U.S. Department of Housing and Urban Development (HUD), this presentation will highlight leading practices and achievements of sustainable communities created through a comprehensive, integrated approach to sustainability that is supported by inclusive engagement, equal access to services, and livable neighborhoods.
 The presentation will include findings from this study and examples from the nine case study communities, as well as a conceptual map for analyzing components of a comprehensive community sustainability program and how social equity is related.

 The audience will leave with a greater awareness of what local governments nation-wide are doing to increase social sustainability and various strategies for increasing social equity through public participation and inclusive programming, especially in communities with diverse and low-income populations; models for engaging in partnerships to address social equity issues; and integrated approaches to sustainability within local government.

 - Pavement Management Planning